ArctosDB/documentation-wiki/_how_to/How-to-Enter-Data-for-a-Single-Record.markdown

 ### Catalog Record Data

+This block includes data about the entire catalog record.

 **REQUIRED**
 * Accession - the acquisition number that is given to a set of objects, e.g., 01.2014 can be selcted using the "pick" button.
 The accession **does not** need to be associated with the same collection as the item being entered.
 * GUID Prefix will be completed based upon the collection selected above or what has been added to a customized data entry form.